jhudson8/gulp-web-modules/README.md

 intra-section require
 -------------
 Intra-section modules should be treated basically the same as node modules.
-These will all be packaged in the same javascript file using browserify.
+These will all be packaged in the same javascript file using browserify and can be accessed synchronously.

 If the javascript files are within the same section (both in sections/{the same section}).